choojs/nanocache/README.md

 Create a new Nanocache instance.

 ### `cache.render(Nanocomponent)`
 Render a Nanocomponent instance.
-It checks a static `identity` method that returns an id.
+It checks a static `id` method that returns an id.
 If the id is not registered in the cache, it creates a new instance and caches it.
 If the id already exists, it returns the cached instance.